Types of loupe, triplet loupes, magnification, price and quality, pictures, examples.

 Now I have no objection to other companies selling loupes, but registering the name Triplet and selling loupes that are not triplets...that is not right!

-Now look closely at the PICTURE ON THE RIGHT (you may have to click on it to enlarge), the left lens is a triplet, it is made of three lenses ("elements") cemented together (you can see where they are joined), the right hand lens is a 5-element (two of the lenses are each made of two lenses joined together, and the third is a single lens, all very precisely separated with metal spacers).
-This loupe costs £30.00.
+Look at the PICTURE ON THE RIGHT, the left side of the loupe has three lenses cemented together (you can see where they are joined) and the right side has five (5-element), two of which comprise two lenses joined together, and the third is a single lens, all very precisely separated with metal spacers - that is why it costs £30.00, click here to see.

 Do not confuse a triplet lens (one lens containing more than one element) with a loupe that has two or three separate lenses.
-These can be one loupe one side, another loupe the other (as pictured above); or they can be two or three separate lenses that swing out on top of each other (these tend to be relatively poor quality).
+These can be one loupe one side, another loupe the other (as pictured above); or they can be two or three separate lenses that swing out on top of each other.

 Different Types of Loupe and Where to Find Them